Erol-hub/chrono-concrete/README.md

 > #### :computer: [Desktop Deployment](wiki/usage-instructions/installation-and-setup-1.md)

-## Examples
+## Wiki, Details, and Examples

-All examples are written assuming the user is on Quest and has configured the system as outlined in Quest Deployment.
+All examples, details, and examples are available on the GitHub Wiki which is located at the Wiki tabe at the top of this page

 > #### [Example 1: Simple DEM Ball Drop](wiki/examples/example-1-simple-dem-ball-drop.md) (Core/Multicore Modules: Runs on CPU)
 >